Selection and Ordering Policies for Hiring Pipelines via Linear Programming

 In this problem, we can further distinguish between different classes of policies.
 First, we distinguish between \textit{adaptive} and \textit{non-adaptive} policies.
-Adaptive policies can decide the order of the interviews on the go, choosing who to interview next depending on the outcomes of previous interviews.
-Non-adaptive policies, in contrast, have to fix an interview order before the process starts, which although restrictive, is attractive from an easy-of-implementation perspective.
+Adaptive policies can decide the order of the interviews on the fly, choosing who to interview next depending on the outcomes of previous interviews.
+Non-adaptive policies, in contrast, have to fix an interview order before the process starts, which although restrictive, is attractive from an {ease-of-implementation} perspective.
 We also distinguish between \textit{committed} and \textit{non-committed} policies.
-Committed policies have to, after each interview, make an irrevocable decision of whether to hire a candidate or not (given her value).
+Committed policies have to irrevocably decide whether to hire each candidate immediately after interviewing them and discovering their value.
 Non-committed policies, in contrast, can carry out all interviews and choose the $k$ highest realized values in hindsight.
-Using committed policies could be attractive from a practical point of view, as waiting for all interviews to be conducted allows candidates to accept offers from competing firms in the meantime.
-We are interested in bounds on how costly it is to restrict the firm to use policies that are non-adaptive and committed.\footnote{The latter is quantified in the literature by the widely studied notion of \textit{adaptivity gap}: the worst-case ratio between the performance of general policies vs.\ algorithms that are restricted to be non-adaptive.
-Our results will bound the "adaptivity-commitment gap", in which the algorithm is restricted to be both non-adaptive and committed.}
+Using committed policies could be attractive from a practical point of view, as waiting until the end incurs the risk that candidates accept offers from competing firms in the meantime.
+We are interested in bounds on how costly it is to restrict the firm to use policies that are non-adaptive and committed.
+The former is quantified in the literature by the widely studied notion of \textit{adaptivity gap}: the worst-case ratio between the performance of general policies vs.\ algorithms that are restricted to be non-adaptive.
+Our results will bound the "adaptivity-commitment gap", in which the algorithm is restricted to be both non-adaptive and committed.